George to Tinubu: Honour Adebanjo, Clark by implementing 2014 confab report

 By Obetta Henry

-Former Deputy National Chairman of the Peoples Democratic Party (PDP), Chief Olabode George, has called on President Bola Tinubu to honour the memories of the late Afenifere leader, Pa Ayo Adebanjo, and the late Chief Edwin Clark, leader of the Pan Niger Delta Forum (PANDEF), by implementing the recommendations of the 2014 National Conference.
+A former Deputy National Chairman of the Peoples Democratic Party (PDP), Chief Olabode George, on Friday, tasked President Bola Tinubu to implement the report of the 2014 National Conference in memory of former Afenifere leader, late Pa Ayo Adebanjo and the late Chief Edwin Clark, leader of the Pan Niger Delta Forum (PANDEF).

-Speaking at his office in Ikoyi, Lagos, on Friday, George emphasized the critical roles both Adebanjo and Clark played during the conference, describing them as key contributors to national dialogue aimed at building a better Nigeria.
+George, who made this call at his office in Ikoyi, Lagos, stated that it would be good if the report of the conference was looked into and the necessary adjustments implemented.

+The PDP leaderstressed on the roles played by Chief Adebanjo and Chief Edwin Clark in the CONFAB held in 2014 stating that both individuals were key contributors in the conference debates of making Nigeria better.

-“It would be good if the report of the conference was revisited and the necessary recommendations implemented,” George stated.
-He also urged the President to publicly release the confab report, saying, “Let the report be released so that all Nigerians can see what was discussed and push for implementation.
-That is when we can be at peace.”
+He also urged the President to release the reports from the CONFAB, stating that it would be good for the report to be shared to the Nigerians so that “everyone can see what was discussed and make necessary implementations.”

+Hid words: “The only thing I’m asking, and I’m directing this to Mr. President in the memories of Baba Clark and Baba Adebanjo, let the report of the CONFAB be released that is when we can be at peace.”

-On the current crisis within the PDP, George expressed frustration over the wave of defections from the party.
+Speaking on the crisis rocking the PDP, Chief George expressed anger over the gale of defections in the party.

-“Right now, people are jumping ship.
-Members of our party are leaving after all the canvassing and campaigning.
-I wonder what is wrong with them,” he said.
-“No organization is without crisis, but what matters is the ability to resolve differences.
-We must adhere to the party’s constitution.
-Those who wish to leave may go; those who wish to stay should stay.”
+He said: “Right now people are jumping ship, the members of our party that are fleeting.
+I wonder what is wrong with them.
+After all the canvassing and campaigning you decided to jump ship.

+“No organisation is without crisis, but what is important is the ability to resolve differences.
+We should make sure we follow the party’s constitution.
+Those who do not want to stay should go; those who want to stay should stay.”

-He disclosed that the PDP’s National Executive Committee (NEC) would meet on May 27 to address ongoing challenges within the party.
+He disclosed that the National Executive Committee (NEC) of the party would hold a meeting on May 27 where the challenges facing the party would be resolved.

-Addressing the state of the nation, George lamented rising hunger, insecurity, unemployment, and economic hardship.
+Speaking on the hunger, insecurity, unemployment and state of the economy, George said: “In my time, before we wrote our final exams, we had jobs.
+Its not the same now.

 Disclaimer